Facial Implants for Cheek & Chin Augmentation

 Immediately following surgery, the skin covering the implant is taped to prevent movement.
 However, you must not manipulate the implant with your hands and should avoid contact sports of any kind for at least 6 weeks.

 With facial augmentation, it is important to remember that facial asymmetries present before surgery may remain after surgery, although there will be significant improvement.
-In addition, anytime an implant of any kind (chin, breast, calf, etc.) is placed in the body, the body almost always accepts the implants.
+In addition, anytime an implant of any kind (chin, breast, calf, etc.) is placed in the body, the body almost always accepts the implant.
 On rare occasions, there can be complications.
-During your consultation, we will discuss these potential risks as well as ways to minimize them as much as possible.
+During your consultation, Dr. Greco and his staff will discuss these potential risks as well as ways to minimize them as much as possible.

 Back To Top